Skip to main content

 Good to Know

-• Keep detailed records of every bet
+• Keep records of stake, price, market, and result

-• Judge success over months, not weeks
+• Judge yourself over many bets, not one weekend

 Warning